 - Be on an incarcerated individual's approved visitor list

-- Have a JPay account (you will need the incarcerated individual's DOC Number to start an account)
+- You will need the individual's DOC Number to start an account.

 - Have internet access*

 - Have a personal computer that includes speakers, microphone, and a webcam*

 *Per the video visit expectations, visitors must provide their own equipment and the necessary internet connections to participate in video visiting.

 If privacy screens are provided, they must be utilized and remain in place for the duration of the visit.

 Conduct & Monitoring